ThomasFinnern/JoomGallery_fith_dev/.jg_dev_doc/jg_4x/JGdev_Documentation_v4.md

 It behaves nearly like the backend so here it is more a reminder of functionality nd some parts are left out

-ToDo: create userImageEditForm.en.png on big screen
+[ ] ToDo: create image on big screen

 ![User Category Edit](https://github.com/ThomasFinnern/JoomGallery_fith_dev/blob/main/.jg_dev_doc/jg_4x/images/site.UserUpload/userImageEditForm.en.png?raw=true  "")

+[ ] ToDo: create image on big screen

 (1) Select the title
 (2) Alias will be generated automatically